azdinserhani/azdinserhani/README.md

 ## 📂 Featured Projects

+Here are some of the projects I’ve worked on:

 ### 🔹 [E-Commerce Website](https://github.com/azdinserhani/e-commerce-client-side)
 A full-stack MERN e-commerce platform with user authentication, product management, and shopping cart functionality.